sanskark/ci-cd-app/README.md

 5. Docker Image Build
    * Application is containerized using a Dockerfile.
 6. Docker Image Push
-   * Built image is pushed to Docker Hub with a unique build tag.
+   * Built image is pushed to AWS ECR with a unique build tag.
 7. Deployment
    * Jenkins runs a deployment script that stops the old container
    * Starts a new container with the latest image